tahowallet/extension/rfb/rfb-3-multinetwork-dapp-connections.md

 }
 ```

-#### InternalEthereumProviderService
+###### InternalEthereumProviderService

 The current connections for the dApps will be stored in the `InternalEthereumProviderService` because the augmentation of current network will be necessary for our internal dApps as well.

 Our internal dApps — swap, send etc — will use the global account and network selected.

 ⚠️ Note: the selected account related solution is currently located in the `PreferenceService`.
 We need to move the logic to the `InternalEthereumProvider` and migrate the existing settings.
+We do this migration in the `main.ts` but we will need to clean up `PreferenceService` after this implementation is released.

 ⚠️ Note: the [else here](https://github.com/tallycash/extension/blob/0c12499d711290a0de9f28898be44f87fe6d664f/background/main.ts#L1098) should be removed as part of this work.

-##### Initialization flow
+####### Initialization flow

 - `InternalEthereumService`
   - on first db initialization it creates the db with the schema